Once your new lease is signed, you’re more than likely going to need to build out your new space to meet your needs.

 The landlord’s proposed rates will usually fall in line with the standard market rates and, in some cases, may even be higher!
 Meaning they are in line with what a project manager of your own choosing would also charge.

-If you do negotiate the right to hire your own project manager, it is typical that the landlord will still ask or require a 1 – 3% “oversight” fee.
+If you do negotiate the right to hire your own project manager, it is typical that the landlord will still ask or require a 1% to 3% “oversight” fee.
 This fee is meant to protect the landlord from the risk that of you bringing in an unqualified project manager.
 Again, a savvy tenant rep broker can be of assistance when trying to mitigate this cost as well.

 Project managers are aware of this potential oversight cost, and can often work with you on their fees so that it does not cost you any more to bring them on to the project.